juve/rvgahp/README.md

 ![rvgahp design](doc/rvgahp.png)

-The CE daemon uses SSH to establish a secure connection to the submit host.
+The server uses SSH to establish a secure connection to the submit host.
-The SSH connection starts a helper process that listens on a UNIX domain socket for connections.
-If the SSH session gets disconnected, the CE immediately reconnects.
+The SSH connection starts a proxy process that listens on a UNIX domain socket for connections.
+If the SSH session gets disconnected, the server immediately reconnects.
 When a remote GAHP job is submitted, the GridManager launches an client process to start and communicate with the GAHP servers.
 The client connects to the proxy and sends the name of the GAHP to start (batch_gahp for job submission or condor_ft-gahp for file transfer).
-The proxy forwards the request to the CE, which forks the appropriate GAHP and connects it to the SSH process using a socketpair.
-Once this is done, the CE immediately establishes another SSH connection to the submit host.
-The client copies its stdin from the GridManager to the helper, and data from the helper to stdout and back to the GridManager.
+The proxy forwards the request to the server, which forks the appropriate GAHP and connects it to the SSH process using a socketpair.
+Once this is done, the server immediately establishes another SSH connection to the submit host.
+The client copies its stdin from the GridManager to the proxy, and data from the proxy to stdout and back to the GridManager.
 The proxy passes data to the SSH process, and the SSH process passes data to the GAHP.
 Once all connections are established, the job execution proceeds.
 When the GridManager is done, the GAHP servers exit and the